szalashaska/rock-paper-scissors/README.md

 ## Welcome! 👋

-This is my solution to Frontend Mentor challenge.
+Rock, paper, scissors, lizard spock game - created with React, using TypScript and Sass.
+This is a solution to Frontend Mentor challenge.
+Responsive design, no animation libraries.

-App is created with:
+## Technologies

 - React
 - TypeScript